scalacenter/scalafix/docs/rule-authors/setup.md

 sbt tests/test
 ```

-Note that the `scalafix` directory is a self-contained sbt build and can be put
+> The `scalafix` directory is a self-contained sbt build and can be put
 into the root directory of your repo.
 The tests are written using
 `scalafix-testkit`.

+> If you want to run only one rule, you can use the following command: `tests/testOnly *ScalafixTests -- -z TupleN`.
+See the scalatest documentation section: [Selecting suites and tests](http://www.scalatest.org/user_guide/using_the_runner#selectingSuitesAndTests) for more details.

 ## scalafix-testkit